Frequently Asked Questions

 Bachelor of Applied Studies in Fire and Emergency Response Management (Technical College AAS degree required)

 Bachelor of Applied Studies in Leadership and Organizational Studies (Technical College AAS degree required)

-Visit the Center for New Learning or call (800) INFO-UWO for more information.
+Visit our LLCE online degree program website or call (800) INFO-UWO for more information.

 In addition, the College of Nursing offers an accelerated nursing program – a one year online program designed for people with bachelor’s degrees.
 Coursework is completed online, and clinical experiences are arranged in the area where you live.
 Prerequisites are required for admission.
 For more information about the accelerated nursing program, contact the Accelerated Online BSN Program office at (920) 424-3096 or visit their website.

 Does UW Oshkosh offer any graduate programs online?